nakkht/logr/README.md

 - [x] File logging out of the box via FileTarget
 - [x] Pure Swift 5
 - [x] Optional file header for each file
+- [x] Automatic file archive based on size or time span

 ## Integration